handshake-org/handshake-org.github.io/src/api-docs/source/includes/_wallet_auctions.md

 Create, sign, and send a name REVEAL.
 If multiple bids were placed on a name, all bids will be revealed by this transaction.
-If no value is passed in for `name`, all bids for all names in the wallet will be sent.
+If no value is passed in for `name`, all reveals for all names in the wallet will be sent.

 ### HTTP Request